Fixed rate vs actual cost: which WFH method wins?

 The ATO offers two methods for claiming work from home expenses.
-The right choice depends on your situation—here's how to decide.
+The right choice depends on how many hours you work from home and how high your actual bills are.

 |---|---|---|